TheLettuceClub/BBCF-Sammi/README.md

 		* sprite
 		* frameCount

+#### Timeout
+* Abstract: Fires whenever the game goes to the main menu or lobby for any reason.
+Usable to detect sudden quits or similar
+* Fields:
+* data
+	* event: "bbcf_timeout"

 ## Contact:
 Please only contact me if you have issues or major feature requests.
 Do not ask me how to set up stuff in SAMMI, other documentation covers that.
 To reach me: